 - Whisk flour, baking powder, salt and sugar in a large bowl.

-- Add the heavy whipping cream and stir with a wooden spoon or spatula until the dough comes together.
+- Add the heavy whipping cream to the flour mixture and stir with a wooden spoon or rubber spatula until the dough comes together.
 It should become a thick dough and if needed, use your hands to finish working it together.

 - Using two spoons, scoop out and drop biscuits on prepared cookie sheets.
 Depending on size, you’ll get about 8 biscuits, unless you want them smaller.